nesaku/BiblioReads-monitor/README.md

 # BiblioReads Monitor

-A Cloudflare Worker that monitors BiblioReads instance status, caches results in KV, and does a health check on the main instance.
+A Cloudflare Worker that monitors BiblioReads instance statuses, caches results in KV, and does a health check on the main instance.

-Built with [Hono](https://hono.dev/) and [Cloudflare Workers](https://developers.cloudflare.com/workers/) using Cloudflare’s generated runtime types (`wrangler types`).
+Built with [Hono](https://hono.dev/) and deployed using [Cloudflare Workers](https://developers.cloudflare.com/workers/) using Cloudflare’s generated runtime types (`wrangler types`).

 ---